kimjetwav/TIGR_PURR/docs/source/index.rst

 * Your local computer

-To learn about how you can run BIDS pipelines on any BIDS dataset go to :ref:`getting_started`
+To learn about how you can run BIDS pipelines on any BIDS dataset go to :ref:`getting_started` To go through a quick example that you can run yourself, check out the :ref:`quickstart_tutorial`

 .. toctree::
    :maxdepth: 2